-A student may complete a second graduate major under a single degree title (e.g., M.A., M.S., or MBA) by: (1) completing all of the requirements for a degree in the first major; and (2) applying to the Graduate School and the appropriate department and by completing no less than two-thirds of the total hours required for a degree in the second major as well as all of the requirements for that second major.
+A student may complete a second graduate major (i.e., dual major) under a single degree title (e.g., M.A., M.S., or MBA) by: (1) completing all of the requirements for a degree in the first major; (2) applying to and being admitted to the Graduate School and the appropriate department for the second major; and (3) completing no less than two-thirds of the total hours required for a degree in the second major as well as all of the requirements for that second major.

-A student may complete two or more specializations within a major by: (1) applying to and being admitted to the Graduate School and the additional specializations; and (2) completing all the requirements for the major and for each specialization.
+A student may complete two or more specializations within a major while pursuing that major by: (1) applying to and being admitted to the Graduate School and the additional specializations; and (2) completing all the requirements for the major and for each specialization.
 Students must complete all the requirements for the additional specialization, except they do not have to repeat courses in common among the specializations as long as the student completes two-thirds of the total hours required for each additional specialization.
 With departmental approval, a student may jointly satisfy both specialization requirements with one committee and one exit requirement (e.g., project, thesis, or final examination).

 Document Reference: 1L12

 Origin: Graduate Council; OP 10/7/91; PVC 12/2/99; GR 15/16-04